PaddlePaddle/PaddleVideo/docs/en/model_zoo/recognizaton/tsm.md

 Data Prepare, refer to the page of dataset: (TODO)
 Model training and valid, refer to the page of tutorial: (TODO)
-The Top-1 acc on Kinetics’ validation is 0.70.
+The Top-1 acc on Kinetics-400’ validation is 0.70.